olyaspiro/to_do_list/README.md

 To-Do List App (Python CLI)

-Description:
-This is a simple command-line To-Do List application built with Python.
+I have built a simple command-line To-Do List application with Python.
 It allows users to manage their daily tasks through a menu interface.
 The app demonstrates Python fundamentals like loops, conditionals, functions, lists, and error handling.

 Features: